jfo/blog/source/drafts/react.md

 ```

-I can't pass `<div />` yet, because that's JSX.
-(To see what that would get
+I can't pass `<div />` yet, because that's JSX and I'm not transpiling yet.
+(To
-turned into, try this [ REPL
+see what that would get turned into, try this [ REPL
 ](https://babeljs.io/repl/#?babili=false&evaluate=true&lineWrap=false&presets=es2015%2Creact%2Cstage-2&code=%3Cdiv%20%2F%3E%0A)).

 But I can pass the other one!

 ```js